This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 1. Create calculated fields

-We will calculate the total value of the sale using the unit_price
+Calculate the total value of each transaction using the unit_price and quantity columns.

 Select the icon in the Data pane.